Pumpkin is awesome pumpkin is neat, these wheat-free pumpkin pancakes can't be beat!

 It is such an easy recipe, using a blender to combine all the ingredients.
 If you have kids who love green, then you should also try my mini pea pancakes they are so good with smoked salmon

-- 1 Cup cubed cooked pumpkin or butternut squash (150g)
+- 150 grams cubed cooked pumpkin or butternut squash 1 cup

-- Put all ingredients in a food processor and whizz until smooth
+- Put all ingredients dry ingredients; oats, baking soda, spices into a food processor and whizz until the oats are fine.

 - Heat a heavy based pan on a medium to low heat